5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 - I already have plans that evening.
 Sorry!

-- Would love to come, but I’ve already made vacation plans that week!
+- I would love to come, but I’ve already made plans that week!

 I’ve already committed to something (else).